Huawei calls on US, others to show proof of security risk

+The logo of Huawei stands on its office building at the research and development centre in Dongguan in south China's Guangdong province, Tuesday, Dec.
+18, 2018.
+While a top executive of Chinese tech giant Huawei faces possible U.S. charges over trade with Iran, the company's goal to be a leader in next-generation telecoms is colliding with security worries abroad.
+Australia and New Zealand have barred Huawei as a supplier for fifth-generation networks, joining the U.S. and Taiwan.
+Last week, Japan's cybersecurity agency said Huawei and other vendors deemed risky will be off-limits for government purchases.
+(AP Photo/Andy Wong)

-The chairman of Huawei called on the United States, Australia and other governments to provide evidence to back up claims the Chinese tech giant is a security risk as it launched a public relations effort to defuse fears that threaten its role in next-generation communications.
+The chairman of Huawei called on the United States, Australia and other governments on Tuesday to provide evidence to back up claims the Chinese tech giant is a security risk as it launched a public relations effort to defuse fears that threaten its role in next-generation communications.

 Continue Reading Below

-Accusations against the biggest global supplier of network gear stem from "ideology and geopolitics," Ken Hu complained on Tuesday.
-He warned excluding Huawei from the rollout of fifth-generation telecoms will raise costs and hamper innovation.
+Accusations against the biggest global supplier of network gear stem from "ideology and geopolitics," Ken Hu said.
+He warned excluding Huawei from the rollout of fifth-generation telecoms would raise costs and hamper innovation.

-Hu talked to American, European and Asian reporters who were invited to Huawei headquarters as part of efforts to tamp down concerns the company says are unfounded.
+Hu talked to American, European and Asian reporters who were invited to Huawei headquarters in southern China as part of efforts to tamp down concerns the company says are unfounded.

 If governments have evidence, "it should be made known," Hu said, adding that governments don't have to disclose information publicly but at least should show phone companies that will be blocked from using Huawei technology.